codename-art/PGPool/README.md

 Most fields of the response should be self-explanatory.
 * `encountered_time`: The timestamp when the scout account made the encounter.
 * `rating_attack` and `rating_defense`: The moveset rating according to [GamePress](https://pokemongo.gamepress.gg) for attack and defense.
 If the moveset has no rating the field will contain a dash: "-"
+* `cp_multiplier` "CP Multiplier (CPM) is a number which Niantic uses to scale the attributes of a pokemon based on its level."
+PGScout uses this number to determine the Pokémon level.
+Read more at [GamePress](https://pokemongo.gamepress.gg/cp-multiplier).
 * `level`: The Pokémon level which is being represented by the arc in the Pokémon details in the game.
 Wild Pokémon will have a level that is limited by the trainer level but not larger than 30, so a trainer with level 17 may find Pokémon from level 1 to 17 but a level 34 trainer may only find Pokémon from level 1 to 30.
 So 30 is the absolute maximum for wild Pokémon. *(Note that Pokémon being hatched from eggs have an upper limit of level 20.)*
 * `catch_prob_1` to `catch_prob_3`: These are the catch probabilities for a regular Pokéball (1), a Great Ball (2) and an Ultra Ball (3).
 The higher the number the higher the chance to catch the Pokémon with the corresponding ball for a regular hit.
 Maximum is 1.0 which corresponds to 100% catch probability, so you **will** catch the Pokémon however you hit it.
 * `scout_level`: The trainer level of the scout account being used.

+## Unown Form

+If a scout encounters a **Unown** its **form** will be returned under key `form` in the response.

 # Reliability
 PGScout detects your scout account trainer level and therefore knows which values are reliable and sets the others to `null`.
 Reliable means that the value is the same for all other trainers of the same or higher level.